wistia/wistia-open-docs/_posts/2012-07-03-howto-build-slimlist-themes.md

 title: Building Custom Slimlist Themes
 layout: post
 category: For Developers
+description: Interested in building your own Wistia playlist themes?
+Now you can!

 ---

 The Slimlist is an ultra-lightweight, video playlist framework built entirely in JavaScript.